MaksimZinovev/py-abn-lookup/readme.md

 Configuring browser from terminal.
 This is the browser name - "chrome" or "firefox" or "ie" or "opera" or "edge".
-For example, Chrome
+For example, running tests using Chrome

 ```shell
 pytest tests --browser=chrome